coinative/level-merged-stream/README.md

 As per [`db.createReadStream()`](https://github.com/rvagg/node-levelup/blob/master/README.md#createReadStream) but with the following additional options:

-* `'ranges'`: an array of `start`/`end` pairs as you'd use in `createReadStream`.
-Each range is streamed and merged in the order defined by `comparator`.
+* `'ranges'` *(array)*: The `start`/`end` ranges as you'd provide to `createReadStream`.
+Each range is streamed and merged according to the value privided by `subkey`.
+Each range must be ordered by `subkey`, i.e. any range prefix must be constant for the entire range for overall ordering to be consistent.

-* `'comparator'`: a key comparator function.
-This defines the sort order of the resulting merged stream.
-If not specified results are sorted via a basic comparator function (which significantly limits it's usefulness).
+* `'subkey'` *(function, default: identity)*): Selects the subkey from the key that is used for ordering the results.

+* `'comparator'` *(function, default: primitive comparison)*: A subkey comparator function if primitive comparison is insufficient, .e.g. for Buffers or custom keys.

+* `'dedupe'` *(boolean, default: `false`)*: If `true`, when two or more subkeys are considered equal, only the first result will be streamed.
+The key and/or value returned could come from any underlying range stream.

-* `'skip'` *(number, default: `0`)*: the number of results to skip in the merged stream.
+* `'skip'` *(number, default: `0`)*: The number of results to skip in the merged stream.
 Useful for pagination when also using `limit`.

 --------------------------------------------------------
 <a name="createMergedKeyStream"></a>